 Make it easy whilst making it meaningful

 Exercising gratitude in practice isn’t always straight forward, especially for young individuals where the concept of being grateful is often not front of mind to them.
 We carefully designed the Gratitude feature in a way that naturalised the act of sending gratitude –almost like a virtual high five with a value attached.
 And of course, we had to use emojis 😁, it was a natural decision.

-After four weeks of releasing Gratitude we were stoked with the results*:
+After releasing Gratitude we were stoked with the results*: